Notices & Updates

 Members of an LLC and officers of a corporation apply towards this employee count, sole proprietors and members of a partnership do not.

-Sole proprietors and members of a partnership are not themselves covered unless they elect, with their insurer, to be covered; close family member-employees and members of a limited liability company are presumed to be covered unless they opt out with their insurer.
+Sole proprietors and members of a partnership are not themselves covered unless they elect, with their insurer, to be covered.
+Employees of sole proprietors and partners, including family-member employees are also covered, unless they opt out of coverage.
+Members of a limited liability company are presumed to be covered unless they opt out with their insurer.

 Note: “Construction” is defined as: Employers who erect, demolish, alter or repair improvements